Teacher Librarian Services Credential (Online)

 Students who complete LIB 545 receive a Special Class Authorization in Information and Digital Literacy.

-- Candidates must pass a Praxis exam to demonstrate their competency as teacher librarians prior to completion of the program.
+- Candidates must pass a Praxis exam with a minimum score of 135 to demonstrate their competency as teacher librarians prior to completion of the program.
 Learn more on the Praxis website.

 - Look for a letter of admission from the Office of Graduate and Professional Admissions after submitting the application form.
 This letter includes instructions for registering for the applicant’s first courses.